SendOutCards/documents/print_api/client/authentication.md

 First of all, you need to have a SendOutCards account.
 For that, you can go to https://app.sendoutcards.com/ and create it.

-## Creating a campaign

-After you have an account, you need to create or purchase a campaign so you can send it via the API.
-To create a campaign:

-1. On the sidebar, click on "Campaigns"
-2. Make sure you're on the "My Campaigns" tab
-3. Select the "+" button at the right side
-4. Choose a campaign name and click on "Create Campaign"
-5. Click on "Add a Card"
-6. Choose any catalog card or "Build Your Own" and card options, click "next" to start creating your card
-7. Customize your card in any way you want and click on "Add to campaign"
-8. Click on "Save"

-After this you should be able to see the campaign if you go back to the Campaigns list and refresh.

 ## Authentication

 Authentication for the public api is done using OAuth2, more specifically the Authorization Code Flow with PKCE, specified in RFCs 6749 and 7636.